“But that no one is justified by the law in the sight of God is evident, for ‘the just shall live by faith’”

 Law and faith as means of salvation are mutually exclusive.

 Keeping the law is an attempt at gaining God’s approval by good works.
-Exercising faith in the finished work of Christ on the cross is a response to God’s provision in grace.
+Exercising faith in Christ’s finished work on the cross is a response to God’s provision in grace.
 There is no middle ground.
 We must choose one method of salvation or the other.